Getting a global education just got more accessible.

 Am I eligible for funding?

-Funded Global Skills Opportunity projects are open to all Canadian students registered full time in undergraduate programs at the University of Lethbridge, but will prioritize underrepresented students (Indigenous students, students with financial need and those with disabilities).
+Funding is open to all Canadian students registered full time in undergraduate programs at the University of Lethbridge.
+Preference will be given to underrepresented students (Indigenous students, students with financial need, and those with disabilities).

 You must meet these requirements to be eligible: